The Top 5 Design Trends Of 2020January 14, 2020

 There’s nothing like a little geometry to wake up a wall: Marbella Lynx Polished backsplash.

 In keeping with the relaxed, unfussy vibe of Sun-Washed Chic interiors – the trend has a practical side.
 On the floor, the look calls for high-performance/low maintenance styles like LVT and porcelain planks.
 The upkeep on quartz-clad countertops is also a breeze, just wipe them down and go.

 Andover Bayhill Blonde LVT is the star of this sun-kissed kitchen.

 Design tips: From Portico Cream and Sahara Beige to Shell White, our Q Premium Natural Quartz countertops are flush with light and airy looks.
-To warm up floors, look at Highcliffe Greige and Cyrus Sandino Everlife LVT.
+To warm up floors, look at Highcliffe Greige and Cyrus Sandino Everlife Luxury Vinyl Flooring.
 Or Havenwood Dove and Celeste Taupe porcelain planks.
 Freshen up walls and backsplashes with Angora Herringbone Polished or Ivory Amber Beveled Subway tile.

 #5 Worry-Proof Wonders